Florune/florune-documentation/src/tutorials/pledge.md

 ### **3. Milestone Enforcement**

-Flexible milestones for progressive payments.
+Be used as Flexible milestones for progressive payments.

 ### **4. Multiple Payments on One Document**